Intervertebral disc disease (IVDD)

 The best recovery plan for your dog

-There is no single “magic cure” for IVDD.
-For best recovery, your dog will need a combination of medicine (including painkillers), nursing care, specific home care and exercise therapy, with or without an operation as well.
+There is no single ‘magic cure’ for IVDD.
+For best recovery, your dog will need a combination of medicine (including painkillers), nursing care, home care and exercise therapy, with or without an operation as well.
 If a surgical operation is required, then your dog will still need some special care afterwards.
 Many dogs come home from the operation unable to walk, but then go on to make a good recovery with the help of dedicated home care and exercise therapies.

-If your dog does not have an operation, then do not just “wait and see what happens”.
-Start good-quality non-surgical treatment from day one, including painkillers, safe exercises and all aspects of supportive care.
+If your dog does not have an operation, don’t just wait and see what happens.
+Start good-quality non-surgical treatment from week one, including painkillers, safe exercises and all aspects of supportive care.
 This will give your dog a good chance of recovery, and can help to prevent tricky problems from developing.

 Each recovering dog has different home care needs, so do follow your vet’s advice specific to your own dog.
 You may find the following links useful as further reference: